Environmental Management

 Reducing life cycle CO2 emissions and realizing a recycling-oriented society throughout the supply chain

-1. Promotion of green purchasing (weight reduction, compactness, use of new materials, promotion of the Three R’s)
+1. Promotion of green purchasing (weight reduction, compactness, use of new materials, and promotion of the Three R’s)

 3. In logistics, reduction of CO2 emissions and efficient use of resources